-^{21.} There are three ongoing policy projects.
-Most of the Panel's 2017 law reform recommendations were implemented in October 2018 and January 2020.
-The Panel is working with MBIE officials to ensure that the last recommendations, to remove reference to 'share parcels' from the definition of Code company, are included in a future bill.
-The Panel made further law reform recommendations in April 2022.
+16. There are three ongoing policy projects.
+First, most of the Panel's 2017 law reform recommendations were implemented in October 2018 and January 2020.
+The last recommendation, to remove reference to 'share parcels' from the definition of Code company, is included in a current bill, the Regulatory Systems (Economic Development) Amendment Bill 50-1 (2024).
+Secondly, the Panel made law reform recommendations in April 2022.
 The Panel is working with MBIE officials to find a legislative vehicle for these proposed amendments.
-Finally, the Panel's review of its schemes of arrangement policy continues.
-The Panel published updated and consolidated guidance on schemes of arrangement in February 2022 and its consideration of further guidance or potential law reform continues.
+Finally, in September 2023.
+The Panel published two consultation papers.
+The papers related to the alignment of schemes of arrangement and the Code and to 'deal protection devices'.
+Post balance date, the Panel made recommendations for law reform following consideration of feedback from both consultation papers.